Burning1020/kuasar/shim/README.md

 # Usage
 This directory supply two shims, `containerd-shim-kuasar-vmm-v2` and `containerd-shim-kuasar-wasm-v2`.
-The former one will talk to vmm-sandboxer and the later one will talk to wasi-sandboxer.
+The former one will talk to vmm-sandboxer and the later one will talk to wasm-sandboxer.

 ## Build
 You need build it from source before use it: